-Disney, he said, has introduced applications that let cable subscribers watch live shows on an Apple Inc. (AAPL) iPhone or iPad.
+Disney, he said, has introduced applications that let cable subscribers watch live shows on an Apple Inc. (AAPL:US) iPhone or iPad.
 The Burbank, California-based company’s Watch Disney application was the ninth most downloaded free iPad application last week, according to the industry researcher AppAnnie.

 Rasulo cited a 10-year programming agreement Disney reached this year with Comcast Corp.
-(CMCSA), the largest U.S. pay-TV provider, as one that underscores the industry’s emerging consensus.
+(CMCSA:US), the largest U.S. pay-TV provider, as one that underscores the industry’s emerging consensus.
 The accord is worth $22 billion to $25 billion, a person with knowledge of the deal said at the time.